kontena/pharos-docs/README.md

 ## Easy to Install, Maintain and Extend

 Kontena Pharos is always up-to-date and built from the latest upstream Kubernetes, including a standardized set of essential features.
 It is easy to install and maintain with the dedicated CLI tool.
-The standard deployment may be extended with ready made [add-ons](addons/README.md) for most common use cases, or any extras from the Kubernetes ecosystem!
+The standard deployment may be extended with [Helm](https://helm.sh) charts or any custom Kubernetes yaml resources!

-## Open Source

-Kontena Pharos is 100% open source.

 ## Features